matter-in-motion/mm-post/README.md

 **Request**

 * **to**
-  - slug — string, post's slug
+  - slug — string, post's slug.
   - title — string, 140 chars max.
   - status — string, `draft`, `ready`, `published`.
 Default `draft`.
   - published — integer.
-A timestamp when post was published
+A timestamp when the post is published.
-  - tags — array of tag's slugs
+  - tags — an array of tag's slugs.
-  - nodes — array of nodes ids, to change the order of nodes
+  - nodes — an array of nodes ids, to change the order of nodes.

 **Response**